anonybehh/BonziWORLD-Anony-Edition-Remastered/README.md

 * * **Unedited:** Joseph Judge was the only creator of the original BonziWORLD.
 Pretty cool huh?
 Original BonziWORLD features black/brown/red/green/blue/purple/pink/pope bonzis, with some commands.
   * **Modified:** The original BonziWORLD 2 was currently abandoned by Seamus.
 I understand why he created it but then later took it down due to kiddies back in 2020.
 There are also more bonzis: magenta, yellow, emerald, diamond and orange.
 * **Replica**: Kind of, accurately done by me via creating bonzis with Paint.NET and usually replacing original BZW images with modified BZW images or literal shit.
-* **BonziWORLD Anony Edition Remastered (fork of bonziworld 2)** Now there's new bonzis and agents, Here is it: floyd, droyd, qmark, peedy, clippy
+* **BonziWORLD IdealBEHH Edition (fork of bonziworld 2)** Now there's new bonzis and agents, Here is it: floyd, droyd, qmark, peedy, clippy

 ## Website Rules/Guidelines